-Read our response to DfE’s consultation which sets out proposals for T level programmes and the wider reformed technical education system.
+- February: Implementation of T level programmes and the wider reformed technical education system (DfE).

-Revised assessment arrangements for GCSE Computer Science (Ofqual, December 2017)
+- December: Revised assessment arrangements for GCSE Computer Science (Ofqual).

-Marking reviews, appeals, grade boundaries and Code of Practice for GCSEs, AS and A-levels (Ofqual, March 2016)
+- March: Marking reviews, appeals, grade boundaries and Code of Practice (Ofqual)

-Assessing practical work in GCSE science (Ofqual, January 2015)
+- January: Assessing practical work in GCSE science (Ofqual).

 Our submissions reflect our expert views on issues affecting qualification reform and design, assessment and curriculum.

-Supply of teachers: AQA submission to the Education Select Committee (November 2015)
+November (2015): Supply of teachers: AQA submission to the Education Select Committee (Education Select Committee)